-You will receive a separate decision about the recovery stating the amount of the overpayment, the due date, and other payment details.
-The amount overpaid must be repaid to Kela in a single payment.
+You will receive a written decision about the recovery of overpayments which will tell you the amount of benefit overpaid, the due date and the payment details.

 In certain situations, Kela can waive recovery or reduce the amount being recovered.

 Social assistance payments are recovered only in very exceptional cases.

 If you cannot afford to pay back the amount being recovered from you all at once, Kela can set it off against another benefit that you are being paid, i.e., deduct the amount owed from the second benefit.
 The amount set off per month must be at least EUR 30.

 Kela will usually set off the overpayment against some other benefit being paid to you.
 However, a certain share of unemployment benefits is, under the Enforcement Code, defined as an exempt amount which places limits on the amount that can be used as an offset.
 Kela will typically not able to set off the debt against your unemployment benefit because it will most likely be less than the exempt amount.